-18E-Resolution of disputes by Guardianship Board
+18E-Resolution of disputes by Tribunal

-- (1) An eligible person in relation to a matter to which this Part applies may apply to the Guardianship Board for- - (a) a review of a matter mediated by the Public Advocate under section 18C; or - (b) a declaration or direction in relation to the matter (including, to avoid doubt, a matter contemplated by section 18C). - (2) An application under this section- - (a) must be made in a manner and form determined by the Guardianship Board; and - (b) must be accompanied by such information as the Guardianship Board may reasonably require; and - (c) must be accompanied by the prescribed fee. - (3) The Guardianship Board may refuse to hear an application under this section if the Guardianship Board is of the opinion- - (a) that the matter to which the application relates lacks substance, is unnecessary or unjustifiable, or is frivolous, vexatious or not made in good faith; or - (b) that to conduct a review would be an abuse of the processes under this Part; or - (c) that the matter should be determined by way of legal proceedings. - (4) The Guardianship Board may, on determining an application under this section- - (a) in the case of a review of a matter mediated by the Public Advocate under section 18C-confirm, cancel or reverse a decision that is the subject of the review; and - (b) in any case- - (i) make any declarations that the Guardianship Board thinks necessary or desirable in the circumstances of the case; and
+- (1) An eligible person in relation to a matter to which this Part applies may apply to the Tribunal for- - (a) a review of a matter mediated by the Public Advocate under section 18C; or - (b) a declaration or direction in relation to the matter (including, to avoid doubt, a matter contemplated by section 18C). - (4) The Tribunal may, on determining an application under this section- - (a) in the case of a review of a matter mediated by the Public Advocate under section 18C-confirm, cancel or reverse a decision that is the subject of the review; and

-- (ii) give any directions that the Guardianship Board thinks necessary or desirable in the circumstances of the case (including a direction that the administration of particular medical treatment to a person be withdrawn or withheld); and - (iii) give any advice that the Guardianship Board considers necessary or desirable in the circumstances of the case. - (5) The Guardianship Board may vary or revoke a declaration or direction under this section. - (6) The person to whom the medical treatment is to be provided or not provided (as the case requires) is (if he or she is not the applicant) a party to the proceedings. - (7) Sections 15 and 15A of the Guardianship and Administration Act 1993 do not apply to, or in relation to, proceedings under this section. - (8) Without limiting any other ways in which the Guardianship Board may inform itself for the purposes of this section, the Guardianship Board may seek advice from such persons or bodies as the Guardianship Board thinks fit in relation to protecting the interests of a child who is a party to, or is otherwise affected by, an application. - (9) The regulations may make further provisions in relation to proceedings under this section. - (10) Subject to this Act and the Guardianship and Administration Act 1993, the Guardianship Board may conduct a review under this section in such manner as it thinks fit.
+- (b) in any case- - (i) make any declarations that the Tribunal thinks necessary or desirable in the circumstances of the case; and - (ii) give any directions that the Tribunal thinks necessary or desirable in the circumstances of the case (including a direction that the administration of particular medical treatment to a person be withdrawn or withheld); and - (iii) give any advice that the Tribunal considers necessary or desirable in the circumstances of the case. - (5) The Tribunal may vary or revoke a declaration or direction under this section. - (6) The person to whom the medical treatment is to be provided or not provided (as the case requires) is (if he or she is not the applicant) a party to the proceedings. - (7) Section 51 of the South Australian Civil and Administrative Tribunal Act 2013 does not apply to, or in relation to, proceedings under this section. - (8) Without limiting any other ways in which the Tribunal may inform itself for the purposes of this section, the Tribunal may seek advice from such persons or bodies as the Tribunal thinks fit in relation to protecting the interests of a child who is a party to, or is otherwise affected by, an application. - (9) The regulations may make further provisions in relation to proceedings under this section. - (10) Subject to this Act, the Tribunal may conduct a review under this section in such manner as it thinks fit.